Table of Contents

-- What it looks like
+- What Ramp looks like

-- Bill Pay
+- Using Bill Pay

-- Statement Payments
+- Processing Statement Payments

-- Cashback redemption
+- Redeeming Cashback

-What it looks like
+What Ramp looks like

 Below is what the QuickBooks Online integration looks like on Ramp after you set it up.
 We will attempt to find the vendor for you by matching the vendor name on Ramp to the vendor names you have on QuickBooks so you don’t have to.
 For more information on settings, rules, and other automations that Ramp offers, please reference this article.

-- Enter your QuickBooks credentials
+Step 3: Enter your QuickBooks credentials and choose your company.

 Note: we do not yet support pulling in custom tags from Quickbooks Online.

 Note: we create a vendor as the merchant for reimbursements.
-In order to sync reimbursement to your Quickbooks account is QuickBooks Online Essentials tier or higher.
+In order to sync reimbursement to your QuickBooks account is QuickBooks Online Essentials tier or higher.